iotaledger/iota-java/README.md

     * jota
     * jota-parent

-2. Reference the jota directory in your project
+2. Import and reference the jota directory in your project For example in Eclipse: `right mouse on your project -> Properties -> Java Build Path -> Projects -> Add 'jota'`

 3. In the jota directory, run the following command: